Misplaced Modifiers and How to Fix Them (with Examples)

 The couple agreed that during the family dinner they would announce their engagement.

-I told John we should revise for the upcoming exam when the seminar was over.
+I told John we should study for the upcoming exam when the seminar was over.

-I told John when the seminar was over that we should revise for the upcoming exam.
+I told John when the seminar was over that we should study for the upcoming exam.